'Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.' - Plato

 Young Voices Choir

-Holy Trinity is proud to be one of the many schools which take part in the Young Voices concerts which happen every year at the O2.
+Holy Trinity is proud to be one of the many schools who take part in the Young Voices concerts which happen every year at the O2.
 The pupils rehearse for the first few terms of the year and are taken to the O2 to showcase their songs and dance moves.
 It is an incredible opportunity for the pupils and they leave with wonderful memories.
 The songs they learn for the concert are used within school performances to ensure that the hard work of learning so many songs is not wasted.

 Exciting opportunities to look out for next year: